Last updated on August 13, 2020

 Mountain | Illustration by Jonas De Ro

-On June 23, 2020, Wizards announced that they’ll be bringing Amonkhet to MTG Arena, where it will be legal in Historic.
-They’ll combine two sets from the 2017 block (Amonkhet and Hour of Devastation) into one remastered set, only available on MTGA.
+On June 23, 2020, Wizards announced that they’re bringing Amonkhet to MTG Arena, where it will be legal in Historic.
+They’re combining two sets from the 2017 block (Amonkhet and Hour of Devastation) into one remastered set, only available on MTGA.